GavinClarke0/lockless-generic-ring-buffer/README.md

 ## Benefits

 - [x] Zero Heap Allocations
-- [x] Cache Friendly are underlying structures are continuous memory
+- [x] Cache Friendly as underlying structures are continuous in memory
 - [x] Faster then channels for highly contended workloads (See Benchmarks)
 - [x] Zero Dependencies